X

 Activity 2: Workshop Reflection

 Objective: Participating students complete this activity after attending the NASA ICES Workshop.
-The reflection prepares you for additional project opportunities and contributes to a collective ScienceFest installation in May.
+The reflection involves additional project opportunities and contributes to a collective ScienceFest installation in May.

 Exercise 1: Reflection